agsb/wirewp/README.md

             __p1__, __p3__, are holes socket for wide DIP, if socket have long pin, __o__ is not connected

-    I use long pin headers in both sides of common sockets, in paralel, as cheap substitute for special wire-wrap long pins sockets.
+For common pcb protoboards, with isles in both sides of FR4 plate, I use long pin headers at sides of common sockets, in paralel, as cheap substitute for special wire-wrap long pins sockets.
 Must soldering to fix both and join pins.

 #### List Input format